One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 They may stand dead still and have endless capacity for concentrating or they may fidget their whole way around and run out of energy within half an hour.

 When they stop at the cafe for lunch, they may wolf down their food in two minutes or they may linger and spend an hour nibbling their way through a salad.
-This isn’t a conscious decision that people make, it’s habit energy that is stored in how they naturally behave in the world
+These things usually aren’t conscious decisions that people make, they’re habit energies – the subconscious structures that create how they naturally behave in the world

 Imagine the layout of the gallery and the way that your character moves through it.
-Notice how this will shape the experience.
+Notice how this will shape their experience.

 This is the subtle emotional aspect that your character brings to the time in the gallery.